 2. Skip the roasties, swap in the nuts

 Roast potatoes are delicious, but they’re packed full of carbohydrates that will spike your blood sugar and put you on a sure-fire path to the ‘Christmas effect’.
-Instead of roast potatoes, consider a nut roast instead – they’re lower in carbohydrates and rich in unsaturated fats (‘good’ fats), protein and fibre, which makes this swap a great option for diabetics.
+Instead of roast potatoes, consider a nut roast instead – they’re lower in carbohydrates and rich in unsaturated fats (‘good’ fats), protein and fibre, which makes this swap a great option.
 Try this diabetic-friendly recipe!

 3. Time to upgrade pudding

 Diabetic-friendly recipes are a great alternative to still be able to enjoy your favorite holiday treats without feeling the effects afterwards.
-Mince pies are usually full of sugar and butter, which results in an unfavorable combination for diabetics, and while Christmas pudding is a classic, it’s far from ideal if you need to control your glycemia.
+Mince pies are usually full of sugar and butter, which results in an unsurprisingly unfavorable combination, and while Christmas pudding is a classic, it’s far from ideal from your body’s perspective.

-Compared with using traditional recipes, opting for a diabetic-friendly version (like this one for mince pies or this one for Christmas pudding) more than halves the calories, carbohydrates and sugar content of your dessert.
+Compared with using traditional recipes, opting for a diabetic-friendly version (like this one for mince pies or this one for Christmas pudding) more than halves the calories, carbohydrates and sugar content of your dessert, putting you on the path to a healthier January.

 4. Keep a clear head